Saxonville Historic District

 Isn’t Saxonville already a historic district?

-Yes and no. In 1990 Saxonville was listed on the National Register of Historic Places; you can read the nomination form here.
+Yes and no. In 1990 Saxonville was listed on the National Register of Historic Places; view the Nomination Form (PDF).
 While this may seem significant, listing on the National Register is largely honorary and provides little protection for historic properties.
 The National Register only provides protection for historic properties if work is to be done to the property that involves Federal or State permits, licensing, or funding.
 For example, if the State wanted to turn Concord/Elm Street into a four-lane highway, the National Register would provide protection.

 However, most things that a property owner does to their property do not require Federal or State permits, licensing, or funding.
 You do not need a state permit to put an addition on your house, or a federal license to demolish a building.
 A local historic district, however, provides these protections through local land use control and enforcement.
 In addition, the National Register district does not cover several properties that the HDC considers important to the village; while the proposed local historic district would roughly follow the bounds of the existing National Register district, it would also expand them in a few areas.